 Total Organic Carbon and Conductivity Testing

-USP Chapter <643> intentionally says nothing about how often the system suitability test (SST) should be run.
+USP General Chapter <643> intentionally says nothing about how often the system suitability test (SST) should be run.
 The reasoning is that this frequency depends on the stability of the Total Organic Carbon (TOC) instrument response and other factors associated with the water quality and risk.
 If the TOC of a quality water system is very low, say <20 ppb, then many opt to reduce the frequency of testing due to less risk.
 The stability of different TOC measurement technologies may vary over extended periods of time.
 The instrument manufacturer can advise the user on this matter and user experience can also be valuable in determining a suitable frequency.
 Another factor is the risk of a non-conforming system suitability test result since the Rs-Rw result used in this calculation is the limit response for the instrument, the crucial pass/fail value for the TOC test.
-If a non-conforming system suitability test is obtained, it implicates the accuracy of all TOC test results since the previous successful system suitability test.
+If a non-conforming system suitability test is obtained, it implicates the inaccuracy of all TOC test results since the previous successful system suitability test.
 For this reason, many users choose to perform the system suitability test more frequently than the stability of the TOC instrument response might suggest, just to minimize the impact of a possibly non-conforming result.
 This is why a typically low TOC water system is at less risk, even with a failed SST.
 If the SST fails, some remediation is necessary to re-adjust the instrument, replace a lamp, or some other means of instrument improvement.
 But even a 50% error will have little impact on the past TOC readings (since the readings, even with this error, are so low relative to the Limit).
 On a high TOC water system, the failure of the SST is possibly more critical.
 This is up to the risk the user is willing to assume, knowing the historic stability of their instrument and other factors.
-Therefore, the Total Organic <643> is silent on the frequency of performing the system suitability test because it is up to the user to decide what is appropriate.
+Therefore, the Total Organic Carbon <643> is silent on the frequency of performing the system suitability test because it is up to the user to decide what is appropriate.